gregoryjscott/Simpler/README.md

     todo - data task code example

 We like all tasks to have a corresponding test class that contains the task's expectations/tests.
-Simpler's sub-task injection (using InjectSubTasksAttribute) allows for mocking a task's dependencies (aka it's sub-tasks) in unit tests.
-We like to use nUnit and Moq.
+Simpler's sub-task injection (using the InjectSubTasksAttribute) allows for mocking the task's dependencies (aka it's sub-tasks) in unit tests.
+We like to use nUnit for tests and Moq for mocks.

     todo - test with mocking a subtask code example

 Simpler allows for developing applications as sets of consistent, discrete, reusable classes that can easily be moved or adjusted as necessary (aka agile).
 Simpler works great in team environments since everyone is designing classes using the same techniques and terminology, which results in a consistent code base.
-Simpler makes it easy to write automated unit tests for you code.
+Simpler makes it easy to write automated unit tests for classes.
 Simpler fits really well with ASP.NET MVC.
 We like Simpler.

 **Simpler is licensed under the MIT License.
 A copy of the MIT license can be found in the LICENSE file.**